chrplr/PCBS/README.md

 ## Cellular Automata

 Learn about Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
-Watch [this](https://www.youtube.com/watch?v=S-W0NX97DB0) and (that)[https://www.youtube.com/watch?v=C2vgICfQawE] videos.
+Watch [this](https://www.youtube.com/watch?v=S-W0NX97DB0) and [that](https://www.youtube.com/watch?v=C2vgICfQawE) videos.

 * Implement an [Elementary cellular automaton](https://en.wikipedia.org/wiki/Elementary_cellular_automaton).
-The aim is to reproduce the graphics shown at the bottom on the previous page.
-You can start from the template [1d-ca.py](cellular-automata/1d-ca.py).
-Alternatively, you can take inspiration from the excellent [_Think Complexity_](http://greenteapress.com/wp/think-complexity-2e/) by Allen B. Downey.
+The aim is to reproduce the graphics shown at the bottom on the previous page.  you can take inspiration from the excellent [_Think Complexity_](http://greenteapress.com/wp/think-complexity-2e/) by Allen B. Downey.
+My solution is at  [cellular-automata/1d-ca.py](cellular-automata/1d-ca.py).

-* Implement the Game of Life.
+* Implement the Game of Life in 2D.

 * Going futher: If you enjoy Cellular Automata, you can read Stephen Wolfram's [_A New Kind of Science_](https://en.wikipedia.org/wiki/A_New_Kind_of_Science).
 A more general book about Complexity is Melanie Mitchell's _Complexity: a guided tour_.